Surajpulkute95/CTJGP-Capstone-Project/README.md

 ### Problem Statement:
 Launch a Ubuntu EC2 instance (t2.micro) to be used as your terraform workstation.
-From that WS, using Terraform, launch an EC2 instance (instance type: t2.micro, OS: Red Hat Linux) to be used as an ansible workstation for the ansible task.
+From that WS, using Terraform, launch an EC2 instance (instance type: t2.micro, OS: Ubuntu) to be used as an ansible workstation for the ansible task.
 Please make sure that you create a key (using ssh-keygen) and use it while launching the EC2 so that we can SSH into the ansible WS once it is created.